hectorcorrea/ubuntuserver/README.md

 All my sites are written in Go at this time and there is no need to install any development tools to deploy them.
 However, there is Nginx, MySQL, and
 Upstart scripts to be configured.

-Files under `nodejs/` and `ruby/` are what I used when my sites were written in Node.js and Ruby.